-- CAVA B - (b) its width at the point of origin is 180 m (600 ft) and this width increases at the rate of 0.25D to a maximum of 1 800 m (6000 ft), where D is the distance from the point of origin; - (c) it extends to the point beyond which no obstacles exist or to a distance of 10.0 km (5.4 NM), whichever is the lesser. - 3.8.2.2 For runways serving aircraft having operating limitations which do not preclude the use of a take-off flight path gradient of less than 1.2 per cent, the extent of the take-off flight path area specified in 3.8.2.1 c) shall be increased to not less than 12.0 km (6.5 NM) and the slope of the plane surface specified in 3.8.1.1 and 3.8.1.2 shall be reduced to 1.0 per cent or less. - 3.8.3 Declared distances - 3.8.3.1 The following information for each direction of each runway shall be entered in the space provided: - (a) take-off run available; - (b) accelerate-stop distance available; - (c) take-off distance available; - (d) landing distance available. - 3.8.3.2 Where a declared distance is not provided because a runway is usable in one direction only, that runway shall be identified as "not usable for take-off, landing or both". - 3.8.4 Plan and profile views - 3.8.4.1 The plan view shall show: - (a) the outline of the runways by a solid line, including the length and width, the magnetic bearing to the nearest degree, and the runway number; - (b) the outline of the clearways by a broken line, including the length and identification as such; - (c) take-off flight path areas by a dashed line and the centre line by a fine line consisting of short and long dashes; - (d) alternative take-off flight path areas.
-When alternative take-off flight path areas not centred on the extension of the runway centre line are shown, notes shall be provided explaining the significance of such areas; - (e) obstacles, including: - (1) the exact location of each obstacle together with a symbol indicative of its type; - (2) the elevation and identification of each obstacle; - (3) the limits of penetration of obstacles of large extent in a distinctive manner identified in the legend.
+- 3.8.3 Declared distances - 3.8.3.1 The following information for each direction of each runway shall be entered in the space provided: - (a) take-off run available; - (b) accelerate-stop distance available; - (c) take-off distance available; - (d) landing distance available. - 3.8.3.2 Where a declared distance is not provided because a runway is usable in one direction only, that runway shall be identified as "not usable for take-off, landing or both". - 3.8.4 Plan and profile views - 3.8.4.1 The plan view shall show: - (a) the outline of the runways by a solid line, including the length and width, the magnetic bearing to the nearest degree, and the runway number; - (b) the outline of the clearways by a broken line, including the length and identification as such; - (c) take-off flight path areas by a dashed line and the centre line by a fine line consisting of short and long dashes; - (d) alternative take-off flight path areas.
+When alternative take-off flight path areas not centred on the extension of the runway centre line are shown, notes shall be provided explaining the significance of such areas; - (e) obstacles, including: - (1) the exact location of each obstacle together with a symbol indicative of its type; - (2) the elevation and identification of each obstacle;

+the limits of penetration of obstacles of large extent in a distinctive manner identified (3) in the legend.

-Note: This does not exclude the necessity for indicating critical spot elevations within the takeoff flight path area.
+Note: This does not exclude the necessity for indicating critical spot elevations within the take-off flight path area.

-- 3.8.4.1.1 The nature of the runway and stopway surfaces shall be indicated. - 3.8.4.1.2 Stopways should be identified as such and shall be shown by a broken line. - 3.8.4.1.3 When stopways are shown, the length of each stopway shall be indicated.

-3.8.4.2 The profile view shall show:

-- (a) the profile of the centre line of the runway by a solid line and the profile of the centre line of any associated stopways and clearways by a broken line; - (b) the elevation of the runway centre line at each end of the runway, at the stopway and at the origin of each take- off flight path area, and at each significant change in slope of runway and stopway; - (c) obstacles, including: - (1) each obstacle by a solid vertical line extending from a convenient grid line over at least one other grid line to the elevation of the top of the obstacle; - (2) identification of each obstacle; - (3) the limits of penetration of obstacles of large extent in a distinctive manner identified in the legend.
+- 3.8.4.1.1 The nature of the runway and stopway surfaces shall be indicated. - 3.8.4.1.2 Stopways should be identified as such and shall be shown by a broken line. - 3.8.4.1.3 When stopways are shown, the length of each stopway shall be indicated. - 3.8.4.2 The profile view shall show: - the profile of the centre line of the runway by a solid line and the profile of the centre line (a) of any associated stopways and clearways by a broken line; - the elevation of the runway centre line at each end of the runway, at the stopway and at the (b) origin of each take- off flight path area, and at each significant change in slope of runway and stopway; - (c) obstacles, including: - each obstacle by a solid vertical line extending from a convenient grid line over at (1) least one other grid line to the elevation of the top of the obstacle; - (2) identification of each obstacle; - (3) the limits of penetration of obstacles of large extent in a distinctive manner identified in the legend.